JoaoGadelha/BackendPractice/README.md

        "build": "./node_modules/.bin/netlify-lambda build src" }
 ```
-8. Add the project folder to a new Github repository [here](https://github.com/)
+8. Add the project folder to a new Github repository [here](https://github.com/).
+Remember that the `node_modules` must not be included in the repository.

+9. Deploy the site on Netlify.
+In the build settings, set `Build command` equal to `npm run build` and `Publish directory` equal to `dist`

+Your site must be running by now.
+To test, go to live site and